 Just because all life forms have some gene sequences in common does not necessarily mean that present day life forms all came from a common ancestor.
 It simply infers that all life forms have similar design.
 Just because all life forms have similar elements doesn't necessarily infer a LUCA.
-The 'banyan' tree of life diagram as shown above, Doolittle's reticulated treee, simply shows that all life forms originated on earth and have elements in common, .i.e., nutrients, oxygen, etc. Bacteria, archaea and eukarya simply emerged independently and share common RNA/DNA traits.
+The 'banyan' tree of life diagram as shown [Figure 7], Doolittle's reticulated tree, simply illustrates nicely that all life forms originated on earth and have elements in common, .i.e., nutrients, amino acids, oxygen, etc. Bacteria, archaea and eukarya simply emerged independently and share common RNA/DNA patterns.
 The tree of life comes out of earth's dust, which is what is common to all organisms on planet earth.